-In compliance with for Corporation National Service regulations and provisions, programs that receive federal funding, which includes Volunteer Wisconsin AmeriCorps, must notify service recipients, applicants, Program staff, and the public, including those with impaired vision or hearing, that it operates its program or its activity in accordance with requirements of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
+In compliance with Corporation for National Service regulations and provisions, programs that receive federal funding, which includes Volunteer Wisconsin AmeriCorps, must notify service recipients, applicants, Program staff, and the public, including those with impaired vision or hearing, that it operates its program or its activity in accordance with requirements of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 All AmeriCorps programs prohibit any form of discrimination against persons with disabilities in recruitment, as well as in service.
-No qualified individual with a disability shall be denied the benefits of the program.
+No qualified individual with a disability shall be denied the benefits of the program, be excluded from participation in services and activities or be subjected to discrimination by the program.
 No person shall be denied membership into AmeriCorps by reason of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, disability, sexual orientation or age.
 Veterans are encouraged to apply.
 It is unlawful to retaliate against any person who, or organization that, files a complaint about such discrimination.